Platform-OS/platformos-check/docs/checks/translation_files_match.md

 # Translation Files Match (`TranslationFilesMatch`)

-Checks if translation files for different language have the same keys.
+This check ensures that translation files for different languages have the same keys, aiming to avoid inconsistencies, making it easier to spot errors and maintain the code.

-## Check Details
+## Examples

-This check is aimed at avoiding inconsistences between translation files to avoid errors hard to spot and make maintenance easier.
+The following examples show code snippets that either fail or pass this check:

-:-1: Examples of **incorrect** code for this check:
+### &#x2717; Incorrect Code Example (Avoid using this):

 ```yaml
 # app/translations/en/item.yml